The Mental Health Benefits of Regular Exercise

 Reduces Stress and Anxiety

-Physical activity helps reduce stress hormones like cortisol while increasing the production of endorphins, the body's natural mood elevators.
-Whether itβs hiking in nature, a yoga or pilates session, or a weightlifting routine, exercise provides a healthy outlet for managing stress and anxiety.
+Physical activity helps lower stress hormones like cortisol while triggering the release of endorphins — the body's natural mood elevators.
+This chemical shift can produce an almost immediate sense of relief, making exercise one of the fastest-acting, side-effect-free ways to manage everyday stress.
+Whether it's hiking in nature, a yoga or Pilates session, or a weightlifting routine, exercise gives your nervous system a healthy outlet and trains your body to recover from stress more efficiently over time.

 Boosts Mood and Combats Depression